tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 For example, suppose you have 25 different projects, and you have about 5 different tech writers.
 You might divide 25 by 5 to come up with 5 different groupings of the project (or create some other logic that makes sense here based on the project size, scope, and complexity).

 These different buckets become areas of specialization for the writers.
-In this case, "Robert" takes on all projects originating from the ACME group and which deal with Widgets.
+For example, "Bob" takes on all projects originating from the ACME group and which deal with Widgets.
 Bob becomes immersed in ACME's widgets and teams, and builds rapport with that group the more he embeds with them.
 Meanwhile, "Cassandra" takes on all projects originating from the Globex group or which deal with Components.
 Cassandra immerses herself as much as possible in Globex teams, attending their standups and other meetings and such.
-In this way, everyone in Globex gets to know who Cassandra is and learns how to work with doc requests.
+In this way, everyone in Globex gets to know who Cassandra is and learns the process for docs.

 It's important that each tech writer is assigned an area of specialization so that they can accrue the necessary knowledge and rapport with teams in those areas.
 Each project on your doc planning spreadsheet should be categorized into an area of specialization correlating to a tech writer's specialization.

 What happens if the groups don't balance out evenly?
 Suppose Globex pushes out tons of features while ACME is much smaller and only has 1-2 releases a year?
 In that case, you might have to make adjustments so that the work is more balanced.
 These adjustments can only be decided based on the number of writers at your disposal, your org structures, and other factors.
-But if you have a list of strategic priorities for your org, perhaps these strategic priorities can serve as the guiding core that is balanced across your writers.
+But if you have a list of strategic priorities for your org, these strategic priorities can serve as the guiding core for balancing the work.
+Ideally, balance writers based on strategic priorities rather than simply the number of projects.

 ## 4. Create project plans for the documentation projects {#create_project_plans}